vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 ### `ExecutionResult` to `CallOutcome` conversion

+[`ExecutionResult`](https://github.com/bluealloy/revm/blob/dd63090f2a8663714778e0224df3602cb0f8928f/crates/context/interface/src/result.rs#L40) and [`CallOutcome`](https://github.com/bluealloy/revm/blob/main/crates/interpreter/src/interpreter_action/call_outcome.rs#L16) are revm structs  used in `Inspector` code necessary to make travel calls work.

-* `ExecutionResult` is an enum representing the complete outcome of a transaction.
+* `ExecutionResult` is an enum representing the complete outcome of a **transaction**.
 It has three variants—`Success`, `Revert`, and `Halt`—and includes detailed information such as gas usage, gas refunds, logs, and output data.
-* `CallOutcome` is a struct used to represent the result of a single call within the EVM interpreter.
+* `CallOutcome` is a struct representing the result of a single **call** within the EVM interpreter.
 It encapsulates an `InterpreterResult` (which contains output data and gas usage) along with a `memory_offset` indicating where the output is stored.

+Most fields stored in `ExecutionResult` have equivalents in `CallOutcome`.
+The only exceptions are`logs` and `gas_refunded` fields from `ExecutionResult::Success`, which do not exist in `CallOutcome`.
+Conversely, CallOutcome includes `memory_offset`, which has no direct counterpart in `ExecutionResult`.

-When `Inspector::call` is executed, it must return a [`CallOutcome`](https://github.com/bluealloy/revm/blob/main/crates/interpreter/src/interpreter_action/call_outcome.rs#L16).
-However, the `transaction_callback` run inside `Inspector::call` executes the full EVM and returns an [`ExecutionResult`](https://github.com/bluealloy/revm/blob/dd63090f2a8663714778e0224df3602cb0f8928f/crates/context/interface/src/result.rs#L40).
+When `Inspector::call` is executed, it must return a `CallOutcome`.
+However, the `transaction_callback` run inside `Inspector::call` executes the full EVM and returns an `ExecutionResult`.
 Hence, the conversion between this two is needed.

-It is performed using the [`execution_result_to_call_outcome`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/utils/evm_call.rs#L21) function [within `Inspector::on_call`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/travel_call/inspector.rs#L80).
-We lose some data during the conversion: `logs` and `gas_refunded` fields from `ExecutionResult::Success` are not converted, but they are not necessary in `CallOutcome`.
-Other than that, all the fields are matched.
+This conversion is performed using the [`execution_result_to_call_outcome`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/utils/evm_call.rs#L21) function [within `Inspector::on_call`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/travel_call/inspector.rs#L80).
+During this process `logs` and `gas_refunded` fields from `ExecutionResult::Success` are discarded, as they are not required in `CallOutcome`. `memory_offset` is obtained from `CallInputs`, which is also passed to `execution_result_to_call_outcome` as an argument.

 ## Executor